 Similarly, our thoughts, desires, passions and emotions are not obstacles to spiritual awakening, but God-given means of expanding our experience of the Supreme.
 Ultimately, the body/mind is a Divine gift to help us discover our glory, our greatness, and our worthiness to experience the highest sense of freedom.
 Embodiment is not some sort of karmic punishment, nor something we need to transcend, but rather engage with skillfully.
 It is through the limitations of the body/mind that we discover that our true nature is boundless.

 Life is good – this is a key tenet in the Tantric philosophical vision that inspires Anusara yoga teachers and students.
-Indeed, goodness is the absolute nature of the universe.
-There is no intrinsic or absolute evil in the universe.
+Indeed, goodness is the absolute nature of the universe; there is no intrinsic or absolute evil.
 As we are born free to choose our own experience, we are capable of moving out of alignment with the Divine in a way that creates suffering and harm.
 Our Anusara yoga practice offers us the ability to cultivate our understanding of what is life-enhancing and what is not.
-We then use our power of discrimination and judgment to align with the good in order to reduce suffering, diminish division, dissolve hatred, and conversely to exult in the splendor of life.
+We then use our power of discrimination and judgment to align with the good in order to: reduce suffering, diminish division, dissolve hatred, and conversely to exult in the splendor of life.

-Progress on the path of awakening is reflected in an increase in one’s spiritual centeredness; wisdom; trust in the Divine’s play; capacity to lovingly honor the Divine in each other; and ability to celebrate the Divine grandeur in life.
+Progress on the path of awakening is reflected in an increase in: one’s wisdom, trust in the Divine’s play, capacity to be spiritual centered and to lovingly honor the Divine in each other, and ability to celebrate the Divine grandeur in life.
 Further signs of progress on the path include a deepening of an inner strength and steadfastness.
-Anusara yoga students become more appreciative and passionate participants in Life as they practice this life-affirming philosophy on and off the mat.
+Anusara yoga students become more appreciative and passionate participants in life as they practice this life-affirming philosophy on and off the mat.

-The Anusara yoga community (kula or sangha) is inclusive, life-affirming, and evolving.
+The Anusara yoga community (kula -or- sangha) is inclusive, life-affirming, and evolving.
 Individuality and creative self-expression, which glorify the greatness of the kula, are encouraged and celebrated.
 Anusara yoga welcomes all forms of cultural and ethnic diversity and respects a wide variety of spiritual and religious self-expressions.
-We acknowledge, respect, and invite a diversity of experience both within our own community and among those outside the community who are seeking to align with the Divine.
+The School acknowledges, respects, and invites a diversity of experience both within the Anusara community and among those in the greater yoga community who are seeking to align with the Divine.
 Our experience of diversity and difference is an affirmation of the Divine’s own experience of inclusiveness and celebration of plurality.
 We lead by the example of our own lives, while respecting others’ choices to express their own views and values.
 With deep respect we warmly invite everyone to join the grand celebration of life through Anusara yoga.